arenoir/be-kind-video/_posts/2025-01-12-Retro-Market.md

 ---
 layout: post
-title:  "Retro Pop Up Market in the Parking Lot at Be Kind Video Sun 1/26"
+title:  "Retro Pop Up Market in the Parking Lot at Be Kind Video Sun 2/2"
 categories: events
 ---

+We are moving the Pop Up Market to Sunday 2/2, due to Rain.

 Come on down to the Parking Lot behind Be Kind Video for our Retro Pop Up Market!

-Sunday January 26th.
+Sunday February 2nd.
 11AM-5PM!

 Vendors of all things retro: VHS, Vinyl, Typewriters, Posters, Toys, Clothing, Food, Music, and much more.